Some posts contain compensated links. Please read this disclaimer for more info.

 Cluj-Napoca Botanical Garden, AKA Alexandru Borza Cluj-Napoca Botanical Garden

 If you have extra time on your visit to Cluj, don’t hesitate to pay a visit to the Cluj-Napoca Botanical Garden.
 Spanning over 14 hectares in area, this Botanical Garden is home to over 10,000 different species of plants worldwide.
-Visitors can learn about the Romanian flora and vegetation from Transylvania and the Carpathian Mountains.
+Visitors can learn about the Romanian flora and vegetation from Transylvania and the Carpathian Mountains, one of the nicest things to do in Cluj if you have an extra day.

 Besides a wide variety of plants, the Botanical Garden is set up with themes in mind.
 For example, the most popular theme is the Japanese Garden, where visitors will find plants native to Japan and a traditional Japanese house.
 Another popular theme is the Roman Garden, where there stands a statue of Ceres and prominent plants in Romanian agriculture.